Seven Network: 2010s

-In October 2012, Seven began cost cutting shedding a number of behind the scenes technical positions and reducing their SNG transponder link capacity on Optus D1 from three (at 12.661,12.671&12.681 GHz) to two (at 12.644&12.653 GHz) which are used by ATN Sydney for Sunrise and national news location uplinks as well as for other local station location uplinks.
+In October 2012, Seven began cost-cutting by shedding a number of behind-the-scenes technical positions.
+Seven also reduced their SNG transponder link capacity on Optus D1 from three (at 12.661,12.671 & 12.681 GHz) to two (at 12.644 & 12.653 GHz), which are used by ATN Sydney for Sunrise and national news location up-links, as well as for other local station location up-links.

 In November 2012, Seven changed its on-air theme.
-This included a new look for programme advisory ratings, programme listings and programme advertisements and promos.
+This included a new look for program advisory ratings, program listings, program advertisements, and promotions.

 As of 10 December 2013, Seven no longer broadcasts on analogue TV and is now only available through digital TV or digital set-top box.

 On 26 June 2015, Racing.com began broadcasting on channel 78 as a joint venture between Seven West Media and Racing Victoria following a blackout of Victorian horse racing by Sky Racing.
 Initially broadcasting an interim live feed from the Racing.com website, the channel was officially launched on 29 August 2015.

 In January 2016, Seven changed its on-air theme.
-This included a new look for program listings, program advertisements and promos.
+This included a new look for program listings, program advertisements and promotions.

-On 7 February 2016, during the ad-break of Molly, after months of speculation, Seven officially announced their new channel as 7flix on channel 76.
+On 7 February 2016, during the ad-break of Molly, after months of speculation, Seven officially announced their new channel, 7flix, on channel 76.
 7flix was launched at 6 am on 28 February 2016.

-7HD returned as a high definition simulcast on channel 70 on 10 May 2016.
-Initially, the Melbourne and Adelaide markets received 7HD as a HD simulcast of Seven's primary channel, while the Sydney, Brisbane and Perth markets received 7HD as a HD simulcast of 7mate; this was to allow Australian Football League (AFL) matches to be broadcast in HD in those markets.
-Sydney, Brisbane and Perth temporarily received 7HD as a simulcast of the primary channel for the duration of the 2016 Summer Olympics before the change was made permanent during and after the 2017 Australian Open tennis.
+On 10 May 2016, 7HD returned as a high definition simulcast on channel 70.
+Initially, the Melbourne and Adelaide markets received 7HD as a HD simulcast of Seven's primary channel, while the Sydney, Brisbane and Perth markets received 7HD as an HD simulcast of 7mate; this was to allow Australian Football League (AFL) matches to be broadcast in HD in those markets.
+Sydney, Brisbane and Perth temporarily received 7HD as a simulcast of the primary channel for the duration of the 2016 Summer Olympics before the change was made permanent during and after the 2017 Australian Open.
 Up until 16 January 2020, breakaway programming was used to show further AFL matches and Australian cricket matches in HD.

 In June 2017, following the acquisition of Yahoo! by Verizon Communications, Seven announced plans to launch a wholly owned standalone service to replace PLUS7.
 In September 2017, Seven announced the new service would be known as 7plus and would launch in November 2017.
 As of September 2017, Seven's live streaming service, now named 7Live, is no longer accessible from within the PLUS7 and the Yahoo7 portal.